Widespread Panic

 Widespread Panic is an American rock band from Athens, Georgia.
 The current lineup includes guitarist/singer John Bell, bassist Dave Schools, drummer Duane Trucks, percussionist Domingo "Sunny" Ortiz, keyboardist John "JoJo" Hermann, and guitarist Jimmy Herring.
 The band's original guitarist and sometime songwriter, Michael Houser, died of pancreatic cancer in 2002, and the original drummer, Todd Nance, left in 2016 and died in 2020.

-The band was formed in Athens, Georgia, in 1986, and is influenced by the Southern rock, blues-rock, progressive rock, funk and hard rock genres.
-They have been compared to other jam bands such as the Grateful Dead and Phish.
-Widely renowned for their live performances, they have held the record for number of sold-out performances at Red Rocks Amphitheatre (Morrison, Colorado) and State Farm Arena (Atlanta).
+The band was formed in Athens in 1986, and is influenced by southern rock, blues rock, progressive rock, funk and hard rock genres.
+They have been compared to other jam bands including the Grateful Dead and Phish.
+Widely renowned for their live performances, they have held the record for number of sold-out performances at Red Rocks Amphitheatre and State Farm Arena in Atlanta.

 Band history

-1981–1995: Early years and rise to national attention
+1981–1995: early years and rise to national attention

-John Bell and Michael Houser met in 1981 in their dorm at the University of Georgia.
-Bell had been playing guitar as a solo act, and invited his new friend Houser, also a guitarist, to join him.
-They began living together and collaborating on music in that year, writing still-popular songs such as "Driving Song" and "Chilly Water" together.
-Bassist Dave Schools met Bell and Houser in 1984 and first played with them on February 24, 1985, at the A-Frame house on Weymanda Court in Athens.
-On February 6, 1986, Houser called childhood friend and drummer Todd Nance to sit in with Houser, Bell, and Schools for a charity event in Athens; it was their first show as "Widespread Panic."
-The band was named for Houser's once-frequent panic attacks.
+John Bell and Michael Houser met in 1981 in their dorm at the University of Georgia in Athens.
+Bell had been playing guitar as a solo act and invited his new friend Houser, also a guitarist, to join him.
+They later performed as a duet under the name “Severe Driving Problems.”
+They roomed together and collaborated on music in 1981, writing still-popular songs such as "Driving Song" and "Chilly Water" together.
+Bassist Dave Schools met Bell and Houser in 1984 and first played with them on February 24, 1985, at an A-Frame house on Weymanda Court in Athens.
+On February 6, 1986, Houser called Todd Nance, a drummer and his childhood friend, to sit in with Houser, Bell, and Schools for a charity event in Athens.
+It was their first show as "Widespread Panic."
+The band was named for Houser's once frequent panic attacks.
 Texan percussionist Domingo S. Ortiz ("Sunny") began sitting in with the band regularly later that year.